Chemotherapy for testicular cancer

 Your oncologists may use chemotherapy may be used after surgery to destroy any remaining testicular cancer cells.
 Chemotherapy may also be used to treat advanced testicular cancers that have spread to other organs, or that have come back after surgery.

 In some cases, a more intensive chemotherapy regimen in combination with a stem cell transplant may be recommended.
-If testicular cancer chemotherapy may be an option for you, your care team at CTCA will work together to select the right type of chemotherapy and to develop an individualized treatment plan.
+If testicular cancer chemotherapy may be an option for you, your care team at Cancer Treatment Centers of America® (CTCA) will work together to select a recommended chemotherapy and to develop an individualized treatment plan.

 High-dose chemotherapy with stem cell transplantation for testicular cancer